9514Edward/knotweed/README.md

 # knotweed robot

 ## Introduction
+  - The goal of this project is a tank tread robot which can with occasional human assist navigate throughout a patch of knotweed and terminate it -- aka remediatition.
-  - So, umm this dataset was annotated on roboflow with a monthly subscription ($65), leveraging their Label Assist tool to rapidly draw bounding boxes, then I reviewed all images manually and made corrections/deletions/additions as needed to all the annotations.
+  - The dataset was annotated on roboflow with a monthly subscription ($65), leveraging their Label Assist tool to rapidly draw bounding boxes, then I reviewed all images manually and made corrections/deletions/additions as needed to all the annotations.
 Then I downloaded the dataset as shown in the datasets folder here.
   - Today, I am leveraging my existing AWS account to train on an AWS GPU because although I could train at the nano level on my PC, training on the medium level gives many NMS time limit warnings and will result in a poor model.
   - Later I will add my Raspbery PI 5 robot code (scroll down for picture).
 Right now, this is just to train the model and tie the computer vision to the steering.
   - The next generation robot will need to map the target area, probably with lidar and require more advanced autonomous or assisted steering and driving as well as remediation attachments.
   - In August I will photograph living knotweed and retrain.
 August/September is the optimal time to terminate knotweed.
   - I have until then to develop the robot.

+## Status at Jan 5, 2025
+  - small testbed tank tread robot is assembled with tread controller and camera.
+It is integrated with an off the shelf bluetooth game controller and can drive around via manual inputs from the game controller
+  - PyTorch Ultralytics small Computer Vision model has been created from 120 images and is based on the COCO framework and works only with confidence level of 12% or so.
+Many more training photos are needed.

 ## Training steps
   - Purchase an AWS EC2 P3 Instance
      - Deep Learning OSS Nvidia Driver AMI GPU TensorFlow 2.18 (Ubuntu 22.04)